 1. How do macro-level social environments, and changes to these environments, influence meanings people have about groups, objects, or behaviors they encounter in the world around them?

-2. When and how do social environments cause durable (rather than temporary) changes to mental representations about social identities, exchanges, and interactions?
+2. When and how do social environments cause durable changes to mental representations about social identities, exchanges, and interactions (as opposed to merely constraining or enabling the actions / meanings a person can use)?

 3. Can systematic changes in person-level cultural meanings enable macro-level social change?